 June 30, 2009 — One’s a ski lodge; the other’s a mental hospital.
 Other than that, the two edifices at topic here have enough in common to be a set of matching bookends.
 For instance, they’re both nationally recognized historic buildings.
 They’re also both located in the state of Oregon.
 And, most randomly, they’ve both served as filming locales for classic movies starring Jack Nicholson.
-Oh, and I visited them both in the span of an afternoon.
+I visited them both in the span of an afternoon.

 The Timberline Lodge was built on the outskirts of Portland in 1936 so close to the pinnacle of Mount Hood that if it were any closer it would be more see-saw than ski lodge.
 In fact, the very top of Mount Hood looms just behind the lodge in such a way that it makes me wonder what it’s like to have some sleeping Nordic god back up to one’s property.
 Since its dedication, which was presided over by President Franklin D. Roosevelt, the Timberline Lodge has been a haven for all those who love to go down inclined surfaces really fast in the cold.